 Please click on the bolded sections below to see questions in that category.
 You can also click on the questions listed under each section to look at a specific topic.

-CHC is the Department of Human Services’ (DHS) new program that will allow managed care organizations (MCOs) to coordinate medical care and long-term services and supports (LTSS) for individuals who qualify for Medical Assistance and also qualify for Medicare or require a nursing facility level of care.
+UPMC Community HealthChoices is a managed care plan that provides coverage for medical care and long-term services and supports (LTSS) for eligible individuals who qualify for Medical Assistance and also qualify for Medicare or require a nursing facility level of care.

-Long-term services and supports (LTSS) helps individuals live as independently as possible.
-LTSS is either provided in a nursing facility or in a person’s home.
+Long-term services and supports (LTSS) help individuals live as independently as possible.
+LTSS is provided in a nursing facility or in an individual’s home and community.
 It may include assistance with activities such as bathing, dressing, preparing meals, and taking medications.
-Services may also include in-home nursing care, therapy, nonmedical transportation, and career services, as well as home and vehicle modifications.
-The type of service and setting is based on each person’s needs and preferences.
-See Section 5 – Service Coordination, Functional Eligibility Determination, and LTSS Services for more information.
+Services include but are not limited to personal assistance services, in-home nursing care, therapy, nonmedical transportation, and employment services.
+Eligibility for LTSS and type of services received are based on each individual’s needs.
+See Section 5 of this page for more information.